-If you’re planning to breastfeed, you’ll need a nursing bra so you’re ready for the days immediately after you’ve had your baby.
-While it’s great to try to plan ahead, there’s no way of telling what size you are going to be after your baby has been born so you may need to re-assess!
-We recommend waiting until later in your pregnancy to buy one – ideally until after your 36th or 37th week of pregnancy.
-Don’t forget that we offer a next day delivery service so we can get bras to you very quickly if you need a style or different size quickly - or if you have an unexpected early arrival!
+If you’re planning to breastfeed, you might want to get a nursing bra before you have your baby.
+While it’s great to plan ahead, there’s no way of telling what size you are going to be after your baby has been born so you may well need to re-assess!
+It’s best to try to wait until as late as possible in your pregnancy to buy a nursing bra – ideally until after your 36th or 37th week of pregnancy.
+Don’t forget that we offer an express delivery service, so we can get bras to you very quickly if you need a different style or size - or if you have an unexpected early arrival!

 What bra should I wear immediately after birth?